 By and large, the best type of solar panel financing is probably a personal loan.
-Solar loans come with fixed interest rates and fixed monthly payments that never change during the life of the loan.
+A personal solar panel loan will come with fixed interest rates and fixed monthly payments that never change during the life of the loan.

 Personal loans typically offer faster access to cash — sometimes in as little as a day or two — and many come with no origination fees.
 Also, personal loans are unsecured, so you don’t have to put your home up as collateral or have a ton of home equity to qualify.

 Financing a solar panel purchase with a personal loan may be a good option if you need the loan proceeds quickly.
 It may also make sense if you have solid credit scores and will likely qualify for the most competitive interest rates.